 Our advocates are fully-trained to work with patients detained under the Mental Health Act.
 Their experience and knowledge can help ensure that patients are involved in the decisions that are made about them.

-To find out if we provide IMHA in your area type your postcode into the box above or select your local authority area from the drop down list.
+To find out if we provide IMHA in your area, select your Local Authority area from the drop down list above.

 To contact your local seAp office click here.